domRiddle/ASF/Low-memory-setup.md

 ***

 Of course, there are a lot of ways how you can help point ASF at the right direction in terms of the memory you expect to use.
-In general if you don't need to do it, it's best to let server GC work in peace and do whatever it considers is best.
+In general if you don't need to do it, it's best to let garbage collector work in peace and do whatever it considers is best.
 But this is not always possible, for example if your Linux server is also hosting several websites, MySQL database and PHP workers, then you can't really afford ASF shrinking itself when you run close to OOM, as it's usually too late and performance degradation comes sooner.
 This is usually when you might be interested in further tuning, and therefore reading this page.

 Below suggestions are divided into a few categories, with varied difficulty.